steveman1123/stonkBot/NASDAQ_API_DOC.md

 # Reverse Engineered Documentation for NASDAQ REST APIs

 I haven't found any other documentation online, and have found this api by backtracking through other site's resources.

+The V1 api has been susetted, so requests to it may no longer work as expected.

 If you know of any other documentation, or have anything to add, please let me know! (this is far from complete)